dcunited001/dcunited001.github.io/_drafts/_ideas.md

     - so in this way, it's weaker
   - but then, some aspects of identity become stronger

+- locutionary camoflage
+  - instead of phrases identifiable to some ideology or group, masking your images/ideas in the locutions of another group

 - Another argument against dialectical materialism: the existence and structure of forms of the collective unconsciousness challenge the marxist dialectic.